 The man lying in the surf was identified as Edward Regan.
-Regan remembers that he, “was in the second wave and landed at H-hour plus forty minutes … there was so much chaos and mass confusion that one was reduced to a state of almost complete immobilization” Regan was in Company K of the 116th Infantry Regiment’s 3rd Battalion.
-However the daughter of another soldier, Alphonse Joseph Arsenault, claims that the person in Capa’s photo is in fact her father that is lying in the surf and historian Lowell Getz claims that his research shows that the man is Huston Riley.
+Regan remembers that he, “was in the second wave and landed at H-hour plus forty minutes … there were so much chaos and mass confusion that one was reduced to a state of almost complete immobilization” Regan was in Company K of the 116th Infantry Regiment’s 3rd Battalion.
+However, the daughter of another soldier, Alphonse Joseph Arsenault, claims that the person in Capa’s photo is in fact her father that is lying in the surf and historian Lowell Getz claims that his research shows that the man is Huston Riley.
 Riley claims that Capa actually helped him out of the water, “I was surprised to see him there.
 I saw the press badge and I thought, ‘What the hell is he doing here?’ ” he said.
 “He helped me out of the water and then he took off down the beach for some more photos.”

 Copyright to this photo is managed by Magnum D-Day soldier by Robert Capa